-When feeding your chipmunks, their diet should consist of up to 50% cereals (oats, wheat, barley, corn and millet sprays).
-You can also give unsalted nuts such as pine nuts.
-Small amounts of washed, chopped fruit and vegetables such as apples, pears, bananas, oranges, carrots, sweet potatoes, bean sprouts, and tomatoes are also welcomed by these small animals and add extra variety to their diet.
+- Fresh fruit and veg - small amounts of washed, chopped fruit and vegetables, such as apples, pears, bananas, oranges, carrots, sweet potatoes, bean sprouts, and tomatoes, add extra variety to their diet.

-If you decide to adjust your chipmunk’s diet for better health, great!
-Although we always advise avoiding sudden changes to your pet's diet as this could upset your chipmunk’s digestive system and make them ill, which is best avoided!
+If you decide to adjust your chipmunks' diet to improve their health, great!
+Remember, never make sudden changes to your pet's diet, as this could upset their digestive system and make them ill.
 Speak to your vet for more detailed advice on gradually transitioning your chipmunks onto a healthier diet.